bmaunde/guidelines/connector-integration-guide.md

 A target system processes data sent from the source systems via the Connector.
 Traget systems need to be able to:
 - Receive, at an exposed endpoint, data from the connector
 - Process the data as specified in the metadata
-- Return a response indicating success or fa
+- Return a response indicating success or failure with a corresponding response body
+- Communicate securely over the HTTPS protocol

+More information on the request, request body and response structuring is given in the API Reference  section

 ## API Reference